ieadoboe/ai-code-autocompletion/README.md

 ## Remarks

-The notebook in `notebooks/` was my original submission for my end semester project for the Deep Learning and AI course I took (Winter 2025).
+The `ai_code_completions.ipynb` notebook in `notebooks/` was my original submission for my end semester project for the Deep Learning and AI course I took (Winter 2025).
 I decided to expand the idea into this fully-flegded project you see now using industry best practices for model development and test.
 This is the first of its kind for me.
 If you're reading this, it really means a lot to me.